 External services are load balanced across four F5 BIG-IP 2200S load balancers.
 The F5 load balancers provide balancing services for web sites, applications, as well as ICSA-certified firewall services.
 The core network is entirely Cisco Nexus hardware.
 Each of the two Cisco Nexus 5596s supports 1.92 terabits per second of throughput.
 Immediately adjacent to this machine room is a user space with twelve individual stations separated by office partitions.
 These workspaces are manned by staff who constantly monitor the health of the data center as well as plan for future improvements.
 Each space is also equipped with a networked workstation for image processing, visualization and statistical analysis.

-Network Resources.
-Service continuity, deterministic performance and security were fundamental objectives that governed the design of the network infrastructure.
+Network Resources: Service continuity, deterministic performance and security were fundamental objectives that governed the design of the network infrastructure.
 The Institute’s intranet is architected using separate edge, core and distribution layers, with redundant switches in the edge and core for high availability, and with Open Shortest Path First (OSPF) layer 3 routing, instead of a traditional flat layer 2 design, to leverage the fault tolerance offered by packet routing and to minimize network chatter.
 While ground network connectivity is entirely Gigabit, server data connectivity is nearly all 10 Gigabit fiber and Twinax connected to a core of 2 Cisco Nexus 5596 switches, 10 Cisco Nexus 6628 switches, and 6 Cisco Nexus 2248 fabric extenders.
 For Internet access, the Institute is connected to the vBNS of Internet2 via quad fiber optic Gigabit lines using different route paths to ensure that the facility's external connectivity will be maintained in the case of a single path failure.

 The facility has two Cisco Adaptive Security Appliances providing network security and deep packet inspections.
 The Stevens Neuroimaging and Informatics Institute has also implemented virtual private network (VPN) services using SSLVPN and IPsec services to facilitate access to internal resources by authorized users.
 A VPN connection establishes an encrypted tunnel over the Internet between client and server, ensuring that communications over the Web are secure.